FAQ

 There are many clinical conditions where there are few or no conventional options, for example insomnia.
 Many people seen in the clinic have been unable to get better in other ways and are delighted to find there is a way to return to health with the successful use of homeopathic medicines.
 Patients are often unhappy with the side effects from their conventional medications and are looking to find an alternative.
 Some individuals have been using homeopathy for many years and are looking for guidance on this or they have been recommended to come to the clinic by another health professional.
 Part of the reason for the increasing popularity of homeopathy is that patients feel generally better in themselves, with sleep and energy commonly improving alongside their symptoms.

-Can homeopathy be used alongside conventional medications?
+Can homeopathy be used alongside conventional medicine?

 Consulting a medical homeopathic doctor allows you to receive the best of both worlds, with the most appropriate and effective treatment tailored to you, the individual.